-If you are a first-time boat owner, chances are, you won’t be aiming to purchase a 70-foot yacht right out of the gate.
+If you are a first time boat buyer, chances are, you won’t be aiming to purchase a 70-foot yacht right out of the gate.
 Instead, a smaller and more humble vessel may be better suited for your needs.
-Powerboats are cheaper, smaller, and easier to maintain and are a standard recommendation for first-time owners.
+Powerboats are cheaper, smaller, and easier to maintain and are a standard recommendation for first time boat buyers.

 However, some will want to learn the ropes of sailing right away and be willing to put in the time and money required for a bigger and more complex setup.
 This is especially true of anyone who plans to set sail across the globe or live on their vessel for a large part of the year.

 As we mentioned earlier, you can get yourself into a mid-sized, used live-aboard sailboat for $20k to $30k, not including overhaul or repair costs.